BleuBleu/FamiStudio/Docs/docs/importexport.md

 	* If the slide note and its target are within 16 semitones, Qxx/Rxx (note slide up/down) will be favored as it is the most similar effect to what we are doing.
 	* Otherwise, if the previous note has the same pitch as the slide note, 3xx (auto-portamento) will be used.
 	* Finally, if none of these conditions are satisfied, 1xx/2xx (slide up/down) will be used.
 This is not ideal since the pitch might not exactly match the target note.<br><br>

+* Slide notes of VRC7 will definately not export perfectly due to the different way in which both applications handle VRC7 pitches.

 * Vibrato effect might sound slightly different once exported to FamiTracker.
 The speed values in FamiStudio are slightly different than FamiTracker.
 Here is a table relating the speeds in FamiStudio and FamiTracker (this is applied automatically when importing/exporting):

 FamiTracker speed | FamiTracker period | FamiStudio speed | FamiStudio period